anontechnology/documentation/docs/libraries.md

 ### Retrieving all Attributes of an Entity or User

+Retrieves all attributes for the specified entity or user.
+Returns a list of Attribute objects.

   ``` java
   // Retrieving all attributes for a user
   User user = vault.findByUser("User1234");